 If you plan on having your American Staffordshire Terrier around other animals, make sure to start socializing him as soon as you come home.
 If you adopt an adult Amstaff, make sure he was being socialized as a puppy.
 These dogs are known to chase smaller prey, but American Staffordshire Terriers that have grown up with other animals can be very loving towards these creatures.

 Mental stimulation can be a great way to train your dog.
-By doing activities like agility, obedience, or even tracking training with your dog can really improve his eagerness to listen and to learn new tricks.
-Keep working with him and being patient with lots of praises.
+Doing activities like agility, obedience, or even tracking training with your dog can really improve his eagerness to listen and learn new tricks.
+Keep working with him and be patient with lots of praise.

-Show off your amazing dog, and let the public see just how well mannered and behaved he is.
+Show off your amazing dog, and let the public see just how well-mannered and behaved he is.
 Allow people to approach and admire your pet.
-They’ll be pleased with themselves, and you’ll be able to help educated others on how great of a breed the American Staffordshire Terrier really is.
+They’ll be pleased with themselves, and you’ll be able to help educate others on how great of a breed the American Staffordshire Terrier really is.

 When playing rough with your dog, make sure that he knows his boundaries and when too far is too far.

 Make sure that you have your dog trained well to walk on a leash.
-Since Amstaffs are so strong, it’s very important that you are always in control and your dog is not going to be overpowering you.
+Since Amstaffs are so strong, it’s very important that you are always in control and that your dog is not going to overpower you.

 Dog parks are not recommended.
 Other dog interactions are not able to be controlled, so to keep your dog and everyone else around safe, avoid these situations.